Lost and Delirious

-Lost and Delirious, Rebelles in French, is a 2001 Canadian drama film directed by Léa Pool, and based on the novel The Wives of Bath by Susan Swan.
+Lost and Delirious (Rebelles) is a 2001 Canadian drama film directed by Léa Pool, and based on the novel The Wives of Bath by Susan Swan.
 Lost and Delirious is told from the perspective of Mary (Mischa Barton), who observes the changing love between her two teenage friends, Pauline (Piper Perabo) and Victoria (Jessica Paré).
 The film premiered at the 2001 Sundance Film Festival.

 Plot

 Mary (nicknamed Mouse) is a new student at the all girls' boarding school, and dorms with Pauline (nicknamed Paulie) and Victoria (nicknamed Tori).
 In an effort to get the shy Mary to break out of her shell, Paulie and Tori involve her in their activities, such as running in the mornings.
 When they hear that Mary's mother has died, Paulie nicknames her "Mary Brave."

 Mary observes the intimacy between her two dorm mates.
 Peering out a window at night, she sees them kissing on a roof.
 Paulie and Tori's relationship is close and Paulie is full of life.
 At one point she turns a quiet afternoon on the campus into a music-blasting dance party and spikes the punch.
 In another moment, she defends Victoria from a frustrated math teacher who humiliates her when she does not understand a math problem.

 When the three are running one day, Paulie comes across a hurt falcon, which she befriends.
 After reading up on falcons, she trains the animal.
 While she is tending to the falcon, Mary and Tori come across some boys from the nearby boys school.
 One of them, called Jake, flirts with Tori, asking if she will be attending her brother's 18th birthday party and making it clear that he likes her.
 When Mary and Tori are alone, Tori expresses disgust at the boy's interest in her, saying, "He liked my tits."
 When Mary asks if she'll go to the party, Tori says, "And have all those gross guys groping me?
 I'd rather stay home."

 Over time, Paulie and Tori become more comfortable showing affection in front of Mary.
 It progresses from a quick kiss on the lips in front of her, to the two having sex while Mary is sleeping.

 One morning, Tori's younger sister and friends rush into the room to wake up the older girls.
 Paulie is lying in Tori's bed, and it is clear that the two are totally naked.
 Horrified silence falls over everyone, and Paulie unconvincingly claims she was in bed with Tori because the latter has nightmares.